mlync87/Developer-portfolio/README.md

 * links to personal projects github code.
 * a interactive progile image, users can manipulate.
 * responsive animations.
-* personal and contact info
+* personal and contact info.
 * a list of personal projects.
 * a personal description
 * a page for prospective employers to contact me directly via email